rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 Looking at the trends in the graph more closely, notice the consistency of Federer from 2006 to 2012, in which his match win percentage never dropped below 80%.
 Perhaps the most incredible statistic in this data set as well, is that in the 2006 season, Federer won 94.7% of his matches.
 The next closest match win percentage is Novak Djokovic in 2011, where he won 94.0% of his matches.

-Another interesting trend here is Djokovic's continuous rise in match win percentage from 2012 to 2015.
+Other interesting trends here are Djokovic's continuous rise in match win percentage from 2012 to 2015, and Nadal's consistent up and down performance across all years.

 To look at percentage of matches won in more detail, below is a histogram of average percentage of matches won between 2006 and 2015.
 To make the histogram more meaningful as well as more readable, I filtered the data to only include players with atleast 10 match wins.